bauripalash/article-archive/tech/2018-06-09-We-Are-Making-Science-Difficult-For-Young-People.md

 > A Good Student is Also a Good Teacher

-So , if you're from Science Stream, Show Others the fun way to learn Science, Because Fate of Humanity is in your hand now...😊
+So , if you're from Science Stream, Show Others the fun way to learn Science, Because Fate of Humanity is in your hands now...😊